Napbad/dream/docs/about/lang-reference.md

 var dataType variableName [= initialValue];
 ```

 where `variableName` is the variable name, `dataType` is the variable's data type, and `initialValue` is an optional initial value.
-For example, `var int x = 5;` declares an integer variable named `x` and initializes it to 5; `var string str;` declares a string variable `str` without initializing it, and its initial value will be determined according to the default rules.
+For example, `var int x = 5;` declares an IntegerNode variable named `x` and initializes it to 5; `var string str;` declares a string variable `str` without initializing it, and its initial value will be determined according to the default rules.

 - Use the `imt` keyword to declare an immutable variable.
 The syntax is: